Lakr233/BBackupp/README.md

 BBackupp v2.0 is now fully open-source.
 You can build your own version with the included source code.
 Please refer to the [License](./LICENSE) for more information.

+To build this project, you will need:
+- Ensure you have checked out the git submodules.
+- Confirm that [`brew`](https://brew.sh) is installed.
+    > For anything else related to compile, fix them yourself.
+Likely, it’s your fault :P

 **I am unable to provide ongoing maintenance for this code due to time constraints.
 Therefore I made the decision to open-source it.**

 **It is unlikely that I will be able to provide support or update the code in the future.**